jossai87/bedrock-agents-streamlit/README.md

 # AWS Setup Guide for Bedrock Agent with Streamlit

 ## Introduction
-This guide details the setup process for setting up an Amazon Bedrock agent on AWS, which includes S3 buckets, a knowledge base, and a Lambda function.
+This guide details the setup process for an Amazon Bedrock agent on AWS, which includes S3 buckets, a knowledge base, and a Lambda function.
 The agent is designed for creating and managing company portfolios based on specific criteria.
 We will use the Streamlit framework for the user interface.

 ## Prerequisites
 - An active AWS Account.